raj-maharajwala/Insurance-Chatbot-Fine-tuning-GPT2-Llama3/readme.md

 # One-stop Insurance Chatbot

-A production-ready insurance domain chatbot leveraging state-of-the-art Llama 3 architecture, designed to provide clear and accessible information about insurance policies through an intuitive interface.
+A production-ready insurance domain chatbot.
+This model is a domain-specific language model based on Nvidia Llama 3 ChatQA, fine-tuned for insurance-related queries and conversations.
+It leverages the architecture of Llama 3 and is specifically trained to handle insurance domain tasks.

 ## Hugging Face Model Links